thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 2:00PM on 07 December 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - High river levels today have led to flooding.
-Flooding is possible on 06 December 2025 .
+Flooding is possible on 07 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
-Predicted peaks:- Hay on Wye 2.0m to 2.4m on 06/12 PM, Bredwardine 3.6m to 3.8m on 06/12 PM, Belmont 3.8m to 4.0m on 06/12 PM, Old Wye Bridge 3.2m to 3.4on 06/12 overnight, Mordiford 3.8m to 4.1m on 06/12 overnight, Ross on Wye 3.6m to 3.9m on 07/12 PM.
+Peaks:- Hay on Wye 2.36m at 20:30 06/12, Bredwardine 4.39m at 00:00 07/12, Belmont 4.50m at 05:00 07/12, Old Wye Bridge 3.90 at 04:45 07/12, Mordiford 4.3m to 4.4m on 07/12 AM, Ross on Wye 3.6m to 3.9m on 07/12 PM. .
-.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 07 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 08 December 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - High river levels today may lead to flooding.
 Flooding is possible on 07 December 2025 .
 Flooding may affect low lying land and roads along the River Wye.
 Predicted peaks:- Ross on Wye 3.6m to 3.9m 07/12 PM, Lydbrook 4.7m to 4.9m 07/12 PM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 08 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
-- Rising river levels this evening may lead to flooding.
+- High river levels today may lead to flooding.
-Flooding is possible from the evening of 06 December 2025 .

 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.

 Predicted peaks:-
-Worcester 3.1m to 3.5m on Sunday morning,
+Worcester 3.3m to 3.5m this morning, 07/12/25.
-Diglis 2.7m to 3.1m on Sunday morning,
+Diglis 3.1m to 3.2m this morning, 07/12/25
-Kempsey Yacht Club 4.9m to 5.3m Sunday morning,
+Kempsey Yacht Club 5.2m to 5.3m this morning, 07/12/25.
-Saxons Lode 3.8m to 4.2m on Sunday evening.
+Saxons Lode 3.9m to 4.3m this morning, 07/12/25.
+Bewdley 3.2m to 3.6m on Tuesday morning, 07/12/25.

 Further rainfall is forecast next week which may see river levels rise further.
-We are closely monitoring the situation .
+We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water .

-This message will be updated by 9:00AM on 07 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 08 December 2025 or as the situation changes.

 - Warning no longer in force: Wye Estuary in Gloucestershire
 - There is no longer a threat of flooding, though standing water and debris may still remain.